A quantum information perspective on meson melting: Methods and concepts

 Many properties of the entanglement production and spreading after quantum quenches can be understood with a \textit{quasiparticle model}.
 Originally developed in \cite{Calabrese:2005in} for the Ising model, it was later found to hold also for generic integrable systems (in absence of mesons) \cite{Alba_2017,Alba:2017lvc,DeLuca:2019vns} and thermofield double states \cite{Chapman:2018hou}.
 A generalization of the model was provided in~\cite{Bastianello_2020}.
 In essence, the model describes the initial state as a source of independent entangled quasiparticle pairs, which are created at any given point and move after the quench with opposite momentum and velocity through the quantum many-body system and therefore spread quantum correlations.
 In lattice systems, the maximum speed of propagation is limited by the Lieb--Robinson bound \cite{Lieb:1972wy}.
-As a consequence, the entropy of a finite-sized subregion increases linearly as long as only one partner of the particle pair leaves it.
-When also the second partner leaves the interval, the entanglement entropy saturates.
+As a consequence, the entropy of a finite-size subregion will grow linearly in time as pairs spread with one of their members crossing the boundary of the region.
+Eventually, the entanglement saturates when both members of all pairs produced inside the subsystem have left it.
 This picture is consistent with general entanglement scaling laws in the time evolution found in \cite{Eisert:2006zz}.
 For the special case of a semi-infinite spatial bipartition this implies an indefinite entanglement growth.
-However, also the boundedness of entanglement production for the meson case can be explained within the quasiparticle picture~\cite{kormos2017real,Scopa:2021gcx}.
+However, the boundedness of entanglement production for the meson case can also be explained within the quasiparticle picture~\cite{kormos2017real,Scopa:2021gcx}.
 Namely, the existence of a confining potential, due to the presence of meson states, induces that quasiparticles bounce back as they get separated from their partners, causing the oscillatory and bounded behavior for mesons produced at rest.